tuquet/navigo/docs/workflow/looping.md

 Looping allows you to perform the same actions repeatedly and only stops after it loops all the items.

 Looping is helpful when you want to process multiple similar items, for example filling forms where the value is from a Google Sheets.
-There are several ways to do looping in Automa:
+There are several ways to do looping in Navigo:

 1. Use the [Loop Data block](../blocks/loop-data.md) to loop through a [variable](./variables.md), [table](./table.md), [google sheets](../blocks/google-sheets.md) or custom JSON Array.
 2. Use the [Loop Elements](../blocks/loop-elements.md) block to loop through elements on the page.